 Download the MENA Crypto Regulation Report

-From progressive licensing to total bans—see how six Gulf nations are shaping digital asset oversight.
+Discover how Gulf nations are shaping digital asset oversight

 Crypto adoption is rising across the Gulf—but so are the risks.
 This report offers a country-by-country view of how six MENA nations are responding.
 From the UAE’s innovation-first approach to Kuwait’s sweeping bans, we break down regulation, adoption patterns, and the financial crime risks tied to unlicensed platforms, peer-to-peer trading, and inconsistent oversight.
 Written for regulators, investigators, and compliance teams, this guide provides actionable insights to strengthen crypto governance across the region.